Checklist to Avoid Delays in the IRB Approval Process

 - Ensure all members of the study team have current training

-- For ED/SBS IRB studies, the UW Social & Behavioral Course in CITI is required for all UW-Madison faculty, staff and student study team members.
+- For ED/SBS IRB studies, a UW-specific human subjects research course in CITI is required for all UW-Madison faculty, staff and student study team members.
 If a collaborative study includes study team members that are not

 human subjects research training elsewhere.
 See IRB Guidance: UW-Madison Acting as IRB of Record and ARROW FAQ: Non-UW Collaborators for more detail.

-- For ED/SBS IRB studies, the UW Social & Behavioral Course in CITI is required for all UW-Madison faculty, staff and student study team members.
-If a collaborative study includes study team members that are not affiliated with UW-Madison and UW-Madison is requested to serve as the IRB of Record for those individuals, they must complete either the UW-Madison Social & Behavioral CITI course described above or have completed comparable human subjects research training elsewhere.
+- For ED/SBS IRB studies, a UW-specific human subjects research course in CITI is required for all UW-Madison faculty, staff and student study team members.
+If a collaborative study includes study team members that are not affiliated with UW-Madison, they must have completed comparable human subjects research training elsewhere.
 See IRB Guidance: UW-Madison Acting as IRB of Record and ARROW FAQ: Non-UW Collaborators for more detail.

 Initial Review Application

-- Ensure all personnel engaged in research activities are listed as study team members
+- Ensure all UW-Madison affiliated personnel engaged in research activities are listed as study team members

 - The Principal Investigator (PI) should hold a faculty appointment at UW-Madison;